 Known for its stability, zeolite can withstand high pressure as well as temperatures of up to 1,000 degrees Celsius; it won’t dissolve in water or oxidize in the air.
-High surface charge density and high cation exchange capacity gives zeolite the ability to absorb and bind to a broad range of materials.
-The mineral owes its highly absorptive and stable properties to its unique structure perforated by microscopic pores which allows it to trap other molecules inside.
+High surface area charge density and high cation exchange capacity gives zeolite the ability to absorb and bind to a broad range of materials.
+The mineral owes its highly absorptive and stable properties to its unique honeycomb structure perforated by microscopic pores which allows it to trap other molecules inside.

 What is zeolite used for?

-Zeolite applications include organic ice melt, oil absorbent, composting, fertilizer additive, deodorizer, artificial turf infill, detergents, supplementary cementitious material (SCM) and more.
+Zeolite applications include organic ice melt, pet litter, oil absorbent, composting, fertilizer additive, deodorizer, artificial turf infill, detergents, supplementary cementitious material and more.
 Zeolite’s natural filtration properties are also highly valued in the aquaculture industry, which includes fish farming.
 In this context, zeolite helps to absorb nitrates, nitrites and phosphates to achieve higher water quality.